 Since 1998, the Childhelp Children’s Center of Arizona Dedicated to Linda Pope has served abused and neglected children by providing treatment, intervention, and investigation services in a child-friendly and child-centric environment.
 The goal of the Center is to provide services that address the immediate safety and complete well-being of children referred to the Center.

-In order to meet the needs of youth, ages 0-18, the Center provides developmentally appropriate settings, including a playroom for younger children and a teen lounge to serve the adolescent population.
+In order to meet the needs of children, ages 0-18, the Center provides developmentally appropriate settings, including a playroom for younger children and a teen lounge to serve the adolescent population.
 With a focus on the child’s experience, the partnership is a high profile, high volume, and highly successful example of professional integration and coordination of treatment, intervention, and investigation services.

 When Abuse Happens

-Before children’s advocacy centers, child victims were forced to relive their abuse by telling their story to one official after another so each agency could get information relevant to their investigative role.
-At the Childhelp Children’s Center of Arizona Dedicated to Linda Pope, the Childhelp team is collocated with teams from Phoenix Children’s Hospital, the Office of Child Welfare Investigations, and the entire Phoenix Police Department’s Crimes Against Children Unit.
+Before children’s advocacy centers, child victims relived their abuse by telling their story to one official after another so each agency could get information relevant to their investigative role.
+At the Childhelp Children’s Center of Arizona Dedicated to Linda Pope, the Childhelp team is colocated with teams from Phoenix Children’s Hospital, the Office of Child Welfare Investigations, and the entire Phoenix Police Department’s Crimes Against Children Unit.
 The Center also partners with the Maricopa County Attorney’s Office, the Office of the Attorney General, and the Department of Child Safety.
 Involving these crucial partners in each step of the investigation not only shortens the initial investigative process, it eliminates the need for children to visit multiple locations to be interviewed multiple times during the investigation.

 The Childhelp Children’s Center of Arizona Dedicated to Linda Pope has specially-trained forensic interviewers who meet with children when allegations of abuse or neglect arise.
 Children are interviewed in a comfortable atmosphere that enables them to speak freely.
 The interviews are developmentally and culturally sensitive, unbiased, fact-finding, and legally sound.
 As part of the process, children may also receive a specialized medical examination to gather evidence of physical and/or sexual assault.

 Additional services provided at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope include victim advocacy and clinical services.
 The victim advocacy team provides support and resources to non-offending caregivers, with the goal of facilitating healing.
-As a licensed outpatient clinic the facility provides clinical services including sensory modulation occupational therapy, in-home family support services, and on-site therapy for children and non-offending family members who are survivors of childhood maltreatment.
+As a licensed outpatient clinic, the facility provides clinical services including sensory modulation occupational therapy, in-home family support services, and on-site therapy for children and non-offending family members who are survivors of childhood maltreatment.

 Clinical Services and Advocacy Teams provide relevant, customized training to community partners including Department of Child Safety, law enforcement, foster care services and providers, and other community partners upon request.